 I often reflect back to the events of that evening.
 Did I do something wrong?
 If I had presented it differently, would they have changed their minds?
 Did I answer the questions with clarity and integrity?
 However, time has made me realise how narrow-minded I was.
 Don’t get me wrong, to have converted everyone to (some would say) ‘radical’ way of thinking would have been amazing, but on reflection I missed the bigger picture of God’s plan for that evening.

-On that winters night, God’s people debated what it meant to be an inclusive church and Communion before Confirmation being just one of many tools that can help build an ‘inclusive church’.
+On that winter'ss night, God’s people debated what it meant to be an inclusive church and Communion before Confirmation being just one of many tools that can help build an ‘inclusive church’.

-For a steadily growing number of Anglican churches, the admission of Children to Communion has become part of their mission strategy, recognising, accepting and affirming children and young people as active and equal members of the Church.
+For a steadily growing number of Anglican churches, the admission of children to communion has become part of their mission strategy, recognising, accepting and affirming children and young people as active and equal members of the cchurch.

 However, every week in parishes across the country, young children attend Holy Communion services yet they are excluded from receiving the sacrament.
 Many of them are regular worshippers, baptized and part of the body of Christ through their baptism.
 Within the baptism service we say: